 Now that you’ve picked your favorite email marketing tool, let’s start with the basics.

-Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering valuable content, of course).
+Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering great content, of course).

 To start building your blog email list, you need to create awareness and motivate blog readers to subscribe.